 Critical Nature of Exact Optical Coating Specifications

 Understanding specifications and environmental requirements is absolutely critical when coating large scale optical components.
-So when a customer came to us unsure of the exact specifications for a gold coating of their large laser collimator, we were all ears.
+So when a customer came to us unsure of the exact specifications for a gold coating of their large laser collimator, we were all ears and ready to put our expertise to work.

 “Collimation” refers to all the optical elements in an instrument being on their designed optical axis.
 It also refers to the process of adjusting an optical instrument so that all its elements are on that designed axis (in line and parallel).
 With regards to a telescope, the term refers to the fact that the optical axis of each optical component should be centered and parallel, so that collimated light emerges from the eyepiece.
 Most amateur reflector telescopes need to be re-collimated every few years to maintain optimum performance.
 This can be done by simple visual methods such as looking down the optical assembly with no eyepiece to make sure the components are lined up.
 However, collimating a large telescope requires special, very precise equipment.